Robert Suárez: Hanshin Tigers

 On December 19, 2019, Suárez signed with the Hanshin Tigers of the NPB.
 In 2020, Suárez pitched to a 2.24 ERA over 52.1 innings.

 On December 2, 2020, he became a free agent.
 On December 24, Suárez re-signed with the Tigers.
 On June 13, 2021, Suárez set a Hanshin club record by recording a save in his 12th consecutive mound appearance, breaking the previous record of 11 held by former Tigers pitcher Kyuji Fujikawa.
 On June 30, Suárez’s streak ended when he came in to pitch in a tie game, with the new record being set at 14 consecutive mound appearances with a save.

 San Diego Padres

 On December 1, 2021, Suárez signed a one-year contract with a 2023 player option with the San Diego Padres.

-On April 7, 2022, Suárez made his major league debut against the Arizona Diamondbacks, walking the first two batters he faced on a combined nine pitches before throwing a wild pitch, and then a hitting a batter.
+On April 7, 2022, Suárez made his major league debut against the Arizona Diamondbacks, walking the first two batters he faced on a combined nine pitches before throwing a wild pitch, and then hitting a batter.
 Suárez was removed from the game without having recorded an out.
 All three runners he allowed later scored, earning him the loss.

-On November 17, 2022 the Padres signed Suárez to a 5-year, $46 million contract.
+On July 12, Suárez was placed on the 60-day injured list after undergoing knee surgery to remove "loose impediments" the month prior.
+He was activated on August 6.
+On November 7, Suárez opted out of his contract and became a free agent.

+On November 17, 2022, the Padres signed Suárez to a 5-year, $46 million contract.
+After suffering from arm stiffness and right elbow inflammation during spring training, Suárez began the 2023 season on the injured list.
+He was transferred to the 60–day injured list on April 20, 2023.
+Suárez was activated on July 20.
+On August 23, Suárez was ejected for a sticky substance following a glove check, and received a 10–day suspension, which he unsuccessfully appealed.
+He finished the 2023 season with a 4–3 record and a 4.23 ERA with 24 strikeouts.

+In the 2024 season, Suárez was named as an All-Star and ended with a 9–3 record and a 2.77 ERA with 36 saves and 59 strikeouts.

+On May 2, 2025, he was named as the National League Reliever of the Month for April.

+Suárez was suspended for two games and fined an undisclosed amount for intentionally hitting batter Shohei Ohtani with a pitch on June 19, 2025, during a game against the Los Angeles Dodgers.

+On July 8, Suárez was selected to his second consecutive All-Star Game.
+He opted out of his contract on November 3, 2025, and became a free agent.

-Personal
+Personal life

-Albert Suárez is his brother, who pitches in the KBO League for the Samsung Lions.
+His brother, Albert Suárez, is also a pitcher in MLB.